Intercountry Adoption – Mongolia

 - Photos of family & home

-Please visit the Embassy of Mongolia website for the required documents are detailed in Article 58.3 of the Mongolian family law.
+The required documents are detailed in Article 58.3 of the Mongolian family law, available at

 You will first need to apply for a new birth certificate for your child, so that you can later apply for a passport.
 Parents who have adopted a child must register their adoption to the State and Civil Registration and Information Center (SCRIC), which then issues a birth certificate and adoption decree.
 The parent must be present at the registration.
 Your name will be added to the new birth certificate.